Analytic Groups

 - Tab: Result Tables (Optional)

-- Result Tables -> On the left you can see a list of the tables that are saved as Result Tables after a run has been completed.
+- Result Tables: on the left you can see a list of the tables that are saved as Result Tables after a run has been completed.

-- Restrictions -> Add filters here to further restrict results when saving.
+- Restrictions: add filters here to further restrict results when saving.
 With Allow & Deny lists, for example, you can allow or deny certain currencies, which means that they either remain in the Result Table or are sorted out.

 - Filters